 Talley's operate a fish processing, fishmeal and ice cream factory at Port Motueka.
-The company has:
+The company holds the following resource consents:

 - Two resource consents to discharge factory wash down water into the Moutere Inlet; - Two resource consent to discharge stormwater into the Moutere Inlet; - Resource consent to discharge brine water and wash down water from cooling buildings into the Moutere inlet; - Resource consent to discharge odour and combustion gases into the air; - Resource consent to build a public fishing platform on Motueka wharf; and - Resource consent to build an ice making facility on Motueka Wharf.